jarquinlab/CHiDO/README.md

 column where the IDs are located.
 If you select "other" as the data type or using the combining ability model, a dropdown menu will be displayed where you can select how the ID column should be linked back to the first file.

 The __combining ability__ model is intended for hybrid modeling.
-In this case, users can upload omics data specifically for each group.
+In this case, users can upload omics data specifically for each parental group.
-For example, the genomic marker matrices where available genotypic information corresponds to the parents of phenotyped individuals can be uploaded for each of the parental groups __(Parent Group 1 ID and Parent Group 2 ID)__, or for both groups using a single genomic marker matrix containing males and females __(Parents Groups ID)__.
+For example, the genomic marker matrices where available genotypic information corresponds to the parents of phenotyped individuals can be uploaded for each of the parental groups __(Parent Group 1 ID and Parent Group 2 ID)__, or for both groups using a single genomic marker matrix containing males and females genotypes __(Parents Groups ID)__.
-IDs should corresponds to the chosen option.
+IDs should corresponds to the chosen option in a single linkage column.

 - __Check data consistency__ function will remove those rows whose ID in the omic data are absent in the phenotypic file following the linkage columns.